-Before you cable and configure a stack of the Aggregators, review the following prerequisites.
+Before you cable and configure a stack of MXL 10/40GbE switches, review the following prerequisites.

 - All Aggregators in the stack must be powered up with the initial or startup configuration before you attach the cables. - All stacked Aggregators must run the same Dell Networking OS version.
+The minimum Dell networking OS version required is 8.3.17.0.
 To check the version that a switch is running, use the show version command.
 To download a Dell Networking OS version, go to http://support.dell.com. - Stacking is supported only with other Aggregators.
-A maximum of six Aggregators are supported in a single stack. - A maximum of four stack groups is supported on a stacked Aggregator. - Interconnect the stack units by following the instructions in Cabling the Switch Stack. - You cannot stack a Standalone IOA and a PMUX.
+A maximum of six Aggregators are supported in a single stack.
+You cannot stack the Aggregator with MXL 10/40GbE Switches or another type of switch. - A maximum of four stack groups (40GbE ports) is supported on a stacked Aggregator. - Interconnect the stack units by following the instructions in Cabling Stacked Switches. - You cannot stack a Standalone IOA and a PMUX.